Skip to main content

 Attribution and contribution represent two different standards of causal evidence in evaluation.

-Attribution means demonstrating that your programme directly caused observed outcomes, that without your intervention, those outcomes would not have occurred.
-This requires establishing a counterfactual: what would have happened in the absence of your programme.
-Attribution claims demand rigorous methods like quasi-experimental design or impact evaluation approaches that can isolate your programme's effect from other factors.
+Attribution means demonstrating that your program directly caused observed outcomes - that without your intervention, those outcomes would not have occurred.
+This requires establishing a counterfactual: what would have happened in the absence of your program.
+Attribution claims demand rigorous methods like quasi-experimental design or impact evaluation approaches that can isolate your program's effect from other factors.

-Contribution means building a credible case that your programme contributed to observed outcomes, alongside other influencing factors.
-Rather than proving exclusive causation, contribution analysis accepts that multiple factors typically drive change and seeks to demonstrate that your programme was a meaningful part of the causal mix.
+Contribution means building a credible case that your program contributed to observed outcomes, alongside other influencing factors.
+Rather than proving exclusive causation, contribution analysis accepts that multiple factors typically drive change and seeks to demonstrate that your program was a meaningful part of the causal mix.
 This approach relies on contribution analysis, process tracing, and triangulating evidence from multiple sources.

-The distinction matters because attribution claims are harder to justify at programme scale but stronger when achieved; contribution claims are more realistic for most development programmes but require more nuanced evidence.
+The distinction matters because attribution claims are harder to justify at program scale but stronger when achieved; contribution claims are more realistic for most development programs but require more nuanced evidence.

 Why It Matters